 The Greater Manchester Pension Scheme is a funded defined-benefit plan, with the assets held in separate funds administered by Tameside Metropolitan Borough Council.
-The total contributions made for the year ended 31 July 2021 were £349,000, of which employer's contributions totalled £266,000 and employees' contributions totalled £83,000.
+The total contributions made for the year ended 31 July 2023 were £375,000.
 The agreed contribution rates for future years are 20.0% for employers and range from 5.5% to 7.5% for employees, depending on salary.